 Jaise pehle kahan, mons pubis is a part of the external female genitalia.
 So, it can be found outside the vaginal opening.
-To be more specific, mons pubis is the rounded, fleshy part on the front area of the pelvic bone or lower belly area, the location where pubic hair sprouts.
+To be more specific, the mons pubis is the rounded, fleshy part on the front area of the pelvic bone or lower belly area, the location where pubic hair sprouts.

 8. Skene’s Glands

-Skene’s glands do to the urethral opening what the Bartholin glands do for the vagina.
+Skene’s glands do to the urethral opening what the Bartholin glands do to the vagina.
 Situated on both the sides of the urethra, they are responsible for lubricating the urethral opening.
 Scientists are still debating about its functions and the reasons behind its existence.
-While some scientists believe these glands are the root of sexual arousal in women, some others are researching on whether female ejaculation exists and the role that Skene’s glands play in the same.
+While some scientists believe these glands are the root of sexual arousal in women, others are researching whether female ejaculation exists and the role that Skene’s glands play in the same.